misicnenad/data-structures-and-algorithms/README.md

 ### Installing

 Simply clone the repository to your local machine and run the project.
-It's that simple!
+It's really that simple!

-To run a specific lesson example go to `Program.cs` file and swap the lesson class to the desired one and start the application.
+To run a specific lesson example go to `Program.cs` and swap the lesson class to the desired one and run the application.

-Example to start *Lesson 76. - Hash Collisions*:
+Example for running *Lesson 76. - Hash Collisions*:
 ```
 static void Main(string[] args)
 {